 8. Donate books to a charity shop

-It’s hard for a book lover to part with the objects of their affection, but you’ll undoubtedly get more over the festive season.
-So make some room and donate some of your less-loved tomes so they can find a new home and help out a good cause.
+It’s hard for a book lover to part with the objects of their affection, but be honest you’ll probably get a few more over the festive season.
+So make some room for those newbies and donate some of your less-loved books to a charity so they can find a new home and help out a good cause.

+What do you think?
 What kind of book-related things do you do over Christmas?
-Let me know in the comments.
+Please share in the comments.